nystudio107/instantanalytics/README.md

 ## Instant Analytics Changelog

+### 1.0.6 -- 2016.08.24

+* [Added] Automatic Google Enhanced Ecommerce tracking of Craft Commerce OrderComplete
+* [Added] Automatic Google Enhanced Ecommerce tracking of Craft Commerce AddToCart
+* [Improved] Added debug logging when in `devMode` for any Analytics data that is sent
+* [Improved] Updated README.md

 ### 1.0.5 -- 2016.08.16

 * [Fixed] If there is no _ga cookie set, we generate a UUID and set it, to allow sessions to work correctly